Technical-writing-mentorship-program/Technicalwritingcourse/content/blog/JavaScript-Essentials-Understanding-Variables-and-Datatypes.md

 title: "JavaScript Essentials: Understanding Variables and Data Types"
 description: "This guide will help you learn the fundamentals of JavaScript variables and data types.
 You'll also learn how to declare, assign and manipulate values effectively"
 summary: "Are you a beginner in JavaScript?
-This article will put on the right path of learning the basic building blocks of JavaScript."
+This article will put you on the right path of learning the basic building blocks of JavaScript."
 date: 2024-08-26T16:21:44+02:00
 lastmod: 2024-09-02T16:21:44+02:00
 draft: false